yrmvgh/yiufcrawl/README.md

 * Potions of magic
     * less common
     * fully restore magic

+* Potions of lignification (and lignify ability of vinestalkers)
+    * lower initial AC (20 -> 15)
+    * higher AC scaling with experience (0.5 -> 1.5 AC per level)
+    * higher health boost (1.5x -> 2x)
+    * no hp regen while lignified
+    * intention is to make it useful even in late game.
+It's a rare consumable, it won't break the game by being a little more powerful later in the game.

 * Gozag
     * only half of corpses dropped change to gold, opening up gozag to many more species.
 There is a higher amount of gold dropped per corpse to make the total